Back to blog

 Also inspect CDN behavior, cache headers, static asset weight, image optimization, regional latency, TLS handshakes, DNS, load balancer rules, and egress-heavy traffic.
 Network and edge issues often look like application slowness until measured separately.

-6. Treat Observability Gaps As Audit Findings
+7. Treat Observability Gaps As Audit Findings

 A cloud performance audit is weak if the team cannot answer where time is spent.
 Check whether logs, metrics, traces, release markers, alerts, dashboards, and cost data tell the same story.
 If each tool shows a different slice and nobody owns correlation, the first recommendation may be instrumentation.

 Use service-level indicators that the business understands: successful checkout time, report generation time, API p95 latency, failed background jobs, payment callback delay, admin dashboard load, or tenant import completion.
 Then map each indicator to the technical metrics that explain it.
+If the team lacks SLOs, incident review habits, or service ownership, pair the audit with an SRE observability roadmap so performance does not regress after the first tuning cycle.

 Major cloud architecture frameworks all treat performance as an ongoing operating discipline, not a one-time hardware choice.
 AWS frames performance efficiency around using resources efficiently as demand changes, while Google Cloud and Azure place performance optimization or performance efficiency alongside reliability, security, cost, and operations.
 That matches how audits should be run: measure, change, retest, and keep watching.

-7. Compare Cost And Performance Together
+8. Compare Cost And Performance Together

 Performance work should not automatically mean higher spend.
 Sometimes the right answer is a larger tier, but sometimes it is fewer duplicate jobs, better cache use, lower payload size, reserved capacity, right-sized containers, storage lifecycle rules, or removing idle environments.

 Create a cost-performance table for the top recommendations.
 For each fix, estimate expected user impact, engineering effort, operational risk, monthly cost change, and how it will be verified.
 This keeps the team from spending heavily on infrastructure when a smaller code or database change would remove the bottleneck.
+For AI-heavy or automation-heavy platforms, also review token usage, job fan-out, tool calls, and observability cost because those workloads can hide cloud waste outside the core application tier.

 Cloud performance cost and impact scorecard comparing user impact, engineering effort, operational risk, monthly cost change, and retest evidence